jaelle/todo/README.md

 ```
 This will probably give an warning about library(jpl), but it doesn't matter for this app.

-# Start the server.
+# Start the server

+Once you have checked out the todo app, you're ready to go.
 From the SWI-Prolog terminal, type the following.
 You can replace 8080 with whichever port you wish to use.

 ```
 [server].